IBMProjectEventStore/db2eventstore-enablement/ReactiveSummit2018/README.md

 ## Prerequisites

-In the course of this lab, we will provide the exact version number that were locally tested.
-Feel free to adjust this for your own environment, as long as you can maintain the compatibility requirements.
+In the course of this lab, we will provide the exact version number locally tested.
+Feel free to adjust this for your own environment.
+Make sure, however, to maintain compatibility.

 * The IBM Db2 Event Store Developer Edition 1.1.4
 * IntelliJ CE 2017.3